ibatuash/wro2023/README.md

 You would likely need to have basic reusable functions for turns, line following, basic arm actions.
 Even if an action requires a single Spike block (for example for turning, or raising the arm), it is still useful to make it a custom function: you may want to adjust it later (if you change physical arm design), for example to add some logic (like changing speed or adding corrections).

 ### Functions need conventions/expectations for start / end positions
-Functions generally rely on the robot being in a certain position before being called.
+Functions generally rely on the robot being in a certain position before they are called.
 For example, 'following line' can assume that robot is indeed on the line already.
-Or, when executing a function for TaskA, robot ends up in some PositionA.
-Then next function for TaskB would assumes this PositionA
+Or, when executing a function for some TaskA, robot ends up in some PositionA.
+Then the next function for TaskB would need to start from PositionA.

 ### Layout of the functions
 - It is helpful to visually organize related functions together.
-There can be an area for "basic" functions, then left-to-right organized functions (in the order in which they are called).
+There can be an area for "basic" functions, then left-to-right organized functions (in the approximate order in which they are called).
 - Spike sorts functions by name.
 So it is useful to have same prefixes for related functions, for example: "move_until_crossroad", "move_by_distance", "taskA_subtaskX", "taskA_subtaskY", etc
 - Reusable vs easy-to-tweak functions: Functions should be composable, and composition of the functions should be easy to adjust.
 For example, there are 'surprise tasks' announced on the day of the competition: you should be able to change a particular step in some task without rearranging / changing multiple places
-- Avoid copy-pasting functions: if you need to adjust some logic, it is easier to do in one place
+- Avoid copy-pasting functions: if you need to adjust some logic, it is easier to do in one place.
+If the same value is used in multiple places (for example, speed or arm position), can use a variable to refer to it.

 ## Finding issues (debugging)
-Basic steps to fix errors: Reproduce (more than once!), Understand, Fix, Test (more than once!).
+Basic steps to fix errors: **Reproduce** (more than once!), **Understand**, **Fix**, **Test** (more than once!).
 Finding issues can be difficult, especially if they are not always reproducible.
 It is very important to be effective in investigation of the issues - there will be many!

-- Most basic way: Reduce robot speed / insert delays / add "stop all" blocks.
+- Most basic way: Reduce robot speed / insert Wait (before problematic step) or "Stop all" (after problematic step) blocks.
 If robot gets lost after some specific place, for example, a specific turn: add "sleep" block to see how exactly it stops (what are the sensor readings), in which part of the program, and what are the next blocks.
 You can use "wait for button press" logic to resume program after you analyzed the error
 - Use screen output to display what robot is doing.
-Drawing patterns or pixels is fast, however outputting text/variables can add small pauses in the program - this can also change the behavior.
+Drawing patterns or pixels is fast, however outputting text/variables can add small pauses in the program - this can also change the behavior (for example if done when moving).
 - Try to use as small as possible test program to reproduce errors.
-If a mistake happens after 1 minute of the running program, making 10 attempts to fix wastes 10 minutes.
+If a mistake happens after 1 minute of the running program, making 10 attempts to fix costs extra 10 minutes.
 - After fixing problem in isolation, test it with the main program

-## Spike/HUB issues / bugs:
+## Spike/HUB issues / bugs
 - Always check battery / connections: with low charge ( < 30%), hub can misbehave (it looks sensor readings can be slower, some commands get stuck/delayed)
 - If Spike App is slow, it is sometimes help to restart spike app (and/or PC itself)
 - We have noticed that using a Bluetooth mouse causes a lot of slow-down and issues when running programs.
 So better to avoid using Bluetooth for anything else at the same time.